AI Car Damage Detection: How it works

 - Segmentation model

-There are a ton of networks that have been released in publications that we can utilize to tackle different problem statements in damage detection.
+There are a ton of networks that have been released in publications that we can utilize to tackle different problem statements in vehicle damage detection.
 These networks can be modified by changing the backbone used to extract these features.
 Each backbone has a different network complexity and processing time required to extract different features.

 To see the best results from different networks, we first need to identify the right problem statements and then choose the network best suited for those problems.

-Segmentation model
+Segmentation Model

-Common challenges in car damage detection using AI
+Common challenges in AI Car Damage Detection

-- False negatives are cases where the AI fails to detect damage even when the damage exists.
+- False negatives are cases where the AI fails to detect vehicle damage even when the damage exists.

 Some of the most common challenges that AI models face during damage detection are -